Refinitiv/refinitiv-ui/documents/src/pages/build-app/compatibility.md

 <!--
 type: page
-title: Integration Matrix
+title: Compatibility
-location: ./guides/integration-matrix
+location: ./guides/compatibility
 layout: default
 -->
-# Integration Matrix
+# Compatibility
 Information below shows compatibility when using v7 with some popular frameworks and bundle tools.
 We recommend upgrading your framework and dependency to latest where possible.

-## Framework Integration Matrix
+## App Frameworks
 | Framework | Version        | Release Year | Support Node Version                   | TS Version           |             Compatibility             |
 | --------- | -------------- | ------------ | -------------------------------------- | -------------------- | :-----------------------------------: |
 | React     | 18             | 2022         | Not specified                          | Not specified        | ![](/resources/images/green-tick.png) |